woodstone121/DeepCore/_posts/2017-07-28-Searching_for_Cars.md

 ![DIGITS Photo]({{ site.baseurl }}/assets/images/2017-07-28-Searching_for_Cars/digits.png){: width="100%"}

-Following the tailored beginners tutorial to create a handwriting recognition model gave me a smooth introduction to the world of data science, and a tase of the capabilities of machine learning.
+Following the tailored beginners tutorial to create a handwriting recognition model gave me a smooth introduction to the world of data science, and a taste of the capabilities of machine learning.

 # Count the cars!